nricciardi/taskup/README.md

 ### EntitiesManager
 **EntitiesManager** is the base class for the _entities managers_, that are classes that manage entities (find, create, delete, ...).

+### User, Task, TaskLabel and so on Managers
+The entities (**User, Task, TaskLabel, ...**) are the classes used to manage the single entity of database.
+Each of them has the base shared methods and some specific methods.
+For example, _TaskManager_ and _TaskLabelManager_ have `add_label` method to add a label on specific task.

+### QueryBuilder
+**QueryBuilder** is a custom _query builder_ based on Python `sqlite3` that implements the common utilities to build a query with Python code instead of SQL.
+It support binding with specific method as `enable_binding`.

+## Frontend
+The frontend of this application uses the _Angular framework_.

 ## Help the Open Source Community